Highly rated local moving companies for Charlotte to Lexington moves

 Things to do in Lexington

-- Arts and culture: You'll find museums and cultural hubs throughout Lexington, such as the Kentucky Horse Park, Mary Todd Lincoln House, Ashland: The Henry Clay Estate, The Aviation Museum of Kentucky, and Explorium of Lexington.
+- Arts and culture: Lexington is home to museums and cultural arts centers like the Kentucky Horse Park, Mary Todd Lincoln House, Ashland: The Henry Clay Estate, and The Aviation Museum of Kentucky.

-- Outdoor recreation: The city's The Arboretum, Thoroughbred Park, Jacobson Park, and Masterson Station Park — along with other locations, ideal for trails, cycling, or enjoying the fresh air.
+- Outdoor recreation: The city’s The Arboretum, Thoroughbred Park, Jacobson Park, and Masterson Station Park — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.

 FAQ